-5 The term "sponsored" is discussed in Part II.B below.

-foreign holders of the issuer's stock, since it generally will be possible for the depositary to comply with the necessary formalities with respect to the underlying shares.
+- The depositary often also assists ADR holders with filings that are necessary for a reduction in foreign withholding tax available under a U.S. tax treaty (as discussed in Part below). - Use of ADRs may also assist in compliance with any exchange controls, restrictions on foreign investment or reporting requirements that may apply to foreign holders of the issuer's stock, since it generally will be possible for the depositary to comply with the necessary formalities with respect to the underlying shares.